101 Facts About Oil Painting - How Much Do You Know About Oil Painting?

 Palette knives can scrape off any paint from a canvas, it can also be used for application.

-33. Artist-grade turpentine used in oil painting is usually of a HIGHER purity than turpentine used for industrial purposes.
+33. Artist-grade turpentine used in oil paintings is usually of a HIGHER purity than turpentine used for industrial purposes.

 It has a cleaner and pleasant scent unlike regular turpentine found in hardware stores.
 Artist grade turpentine usually requires additional treatment and refining to remove unwanted impurities.